Vanessa Emme: Stage

-Film & television
+Film and television

 She appeared in Dublin Murders and Bloodlands.
 She also appeared in A Discovery of Witches in 2022, as well as a role in long-running British procedural crime series Midsomer Murders.

 She has a voice role in the animated film A Greyhound of a Girl adapted from the book by Irish author Roddy Doyle.

-She has a lead role alongside Adrian Scarborough in series two and three of The Chelsea Detective as no-nonsense police detective Layla Walsh from 2023, broadcast on Acorn TV.
+She has a lead role alongside Adrian Scarborough in series two thru four of The Chelsea Detective as no-nonsense police detective Layla Walsh from 2023, broadcast on Acorn TV.
 In March 2025, it was confirmed that her character would be returning for the third season of the show with filming completed ahead of an April 2025 broadcast.